strainer/barsort/readme.md

 Barsort is about twice as fast as Timsort in many cases and significantly slower in very few.

+### See also

 [Timsort](https://github.com/mziccard/node-timsort) is a popular multipurpose in-place sort.

+[LSD Radix Sort](https://duvanenko.tech.blog/2017/06/15/faster-sorting-in-javascript/) is 3x Barsort speed but is limited to unsigned integers and can not arrange an index.

 ### Barsort algorithm basics - a "counting sort"